hdthinh1012/ECommerce-App/README.md

 * socket-io: server library for socketIO, handle abstracted WebSocket connection

 ## Installment Guide
 1. Change to "React Client" directory, install package and run **yarn start**.
-An recommened alternative is accessing to this [deployment link](https://immense-scrubland-27295.herokuapp.com/) to act as HTTPS Client if not knowing how to create self-signed certificate for client localhost yet
+An not-so-recommened alternative is accessing to this [deployment link](https://immense-scrubland-27295.herokuapp.com/) to act as HTTPS Client if not knowing how to create self-signed certificate for client localhost yet
 2. Change to "Express Server" directory, install package and run **yarn start** for production mode with nodemon flexibility, the code will be in HTTPS version for testing secured connection.
-A not-so-recommended alternative is changing front-end .env SERVER URL to server deployment link *https://powerful-scrubland-94123.herokuapp.com*.
+A recommended alternative is changing front-end .env SERVER URL to server deployment link *https://powerful-scrubland-94123.herokuapp.com*.
-..*Note*: Since the CORS settings is set to allow different origin only (HTTPS demand), so the recommend setting is running heroku client with localhost:4000 server.
+..*Note*: Since the CORS settings is set to allow different origin only (HTTPS demand), so the recommend setting is running heroku server with localhost:3000 client.
 3. Import Init MongoDB Databases, for Cloud Mongo DB using [Atlas](https://www.mongodb.com/cloud)

 ## Deployment Guide